The American Headache Society (in which Dr. Shirazi is a member of) has classified headaches into three main groups.

 Again, the cause for all this could be related to an underlying Jaw issue or Sleep Breathing Disorder.
 A Jaw disorder can determine the neck and therefore head position, and vice versa.

-At the upper neck level, there is an important nervous structure called the Subnucleus Caudalis (figure 6A and 6B), which is essentially an extension of the Trigeminal Nucleus, the source of all Migraines.
+At the upper neck level, there is an important nervous structure called the Subnucleus Caudalis, which is essentially an extension of the Trigeminal Nucleus, the source of all Migraines.
 It has been documented that chronic tension-type headaches can eventually lead to Migraine headaches.
 Chronic neck pain and/or tension can cause antagonistic signaling of the Subnucleus Caudalis.

 The term migraine is originally derived from the Greek word hemicrania, which means “half of the head.”
-And, for 70 percent of the time, the migraine is one-sided or occurring on one side of the head (figure 7).
-Migraine is considered a vascular headache because it is associated with changes in the size of the arteries in and outside of the brain.
+And, for 70 percent of the time, the migraine is one-sided or occurring on one side of the head.
+A migraine is considered a vascular headache because it is associated with changes in the size of the arteries in and outside of the brain.
 These vascular changes are ultimately caused by the Trigeminal Nerve/Ganglion.

 The distention of these vessels contributes to the pain of migraine.
 The nerves around the blood vessels release chemicals, which cause inflammation eliciting pain signals into the brain/head.
 The Trigeminal Nerve/Ganglion receives its information from the Jaw, mouth, face, teeth (figure 8), and all over the body (through the subnucleus caudalis).